 When added to Russell’s record of consecutive collegiate championships capped by an Olympic gold, it created a mythos around him as an indomitable force of nature, sports history’s greatest winner, a man who, through sheer force of will, strategic savvy and a kind of mystical psychological gamesmanship, always found a way to get the best of his opponents at the very time when it mattered most.

-That mythos is very much on display in “Bill Russell, Legend,” and Pollard gathered an impressive display of talking head contemporaries of Russell’s, media figures and current NBA stars who all contribute their version of head-shaking amazement and adulation at what he accomplished in his playing career.
+That mythos is very much on display in “Bill Russell, Legend.”
+Pollard gathered an impressive troupe of talking head contemporaries of Russell’s, media figures and current NBA stars who all contribute their version of head-shaking amazement and adulation at what he accomplished in his playing career.

 But after three hours and nineteen minutes of fan-satisfying game clips, interviews, and historical film of life in the fractured racial climate of 20th century America, I was less amazed by Russell’s exploits, which were not new to me as a boyhood Celtic worshipper who followed that inspiration through my own, far more modest college basketball career and subsequent coaching stint, but by how many questions were popping into my head as the ending credits rolled.

-And how unsatisfied I was that such compelling basic material seemed to result in far too little effort at peeking behind the “legend” of Russell into deeper dimensions where his true complexity resided, still safe and hidden behind his legendary facade of cackling mirth, quick anger and self-possessed dignity.
+And how unsatisfied I was that such compelling basic material seemed to result in far too little effort at peeking behind the “legend” of Russell into deeper dimensions where his true complexity resided.
+At movie’s end, that complexity was still safe and hidden behind his legendary facade of cackling mirth, quick anger and self-possessed dignity.

 We see Russell with two wives through the course of the documentary.
 One, his college sweetheart Rose, whom he married upon graduation after being drafted by the Celtics, mother of his two sons and a daughter.
 Pollard pictures her in a strongly supportive role but we learn nothing from or about her.